Matt52/bayesian-testing/README.md

 # bayes-ab-test: Bayesian A/B testing
 `bayes-ab-test` is a small package for a quick evaluation of A/B (or A/B/C/...) tests using Bayesian approach.

-The core evaluation metric of the approach is `Probability of Being Best` (i.e. "being larger" from data point of view) which is calculated using simulations from posterior distribution (considering given data).

 The package currently supports these data inputs:
 - **binary data** (`[0, 1, 0, ...]`) - convenient for conversion-like A/B testing
+- **normal data** with unknown variance
-- **delta-lognormal data** (`[0, 21.2, 0, ...]`) - convenient for revenue-like A/B testing
+- **delta-lognormal data** (lognormal data with zeros) - convenient for revenue-like A/B testing

+The core evaluation metric of the approach is `Probability of Being Best` for the mean (i.e. "being larger" from data point of view) which is calculated using simulations from posterior distributions (considering given data).

 ## Installation